Orbital Elements (Part 1)#

 ../../_images/L5fig6.png

-Fig. 8 Diagram illustrating the classical orbital parameters.#
+Fig. 17 Diagram illustrating the classical orbital parameters.#

 For a complete 3D representation, two additional parameters define the orbital plane, and another parameter specifies the orientation of the line of apsides within that plane.
+All of these orbital parameters can be seen in Fig. 17 and are discussed in further detail below.

-The Orientiation of the Plane:
+1. The Orientiation of the Plane#

 • Right Ascension of Ascending Node (\(\Omega\), also referred to as the Longitude of Ascending Node), represents the angle from the \(x\)-axis to the intersection point (the ascending node) of the equatorial and orbital planes.
 It varies between \(0^\circ\) and \(360^\circ\) (i.e., \(\epsilon[0,360]\)).